The difference between front-of-house and call answering services

 What exactly is a virtual office?

-If you’re looking through the Carrwood Park website, you’ll find a lot of information on our virtual office services.
+If you’re looking through the WorkWell website, you’ll find a lot of information on our virtual office services.
 But it could be that you’re still wondering what exactly having a “virtual office” means.
-Maybe you’re picturing some kind of headset you wear and you see yourself in a computerized office environment, like something out of The Matrix.
+Maybe you’re picturing some kind of headset you wear and you see yourself in a computerised office environment, like something out of The Matrix.

 Read More about What exactly is a virtual office?